anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 ## Renaming variables - Your turn

-Quickly rename all the Latinobarometro variables you have tabulated in the last labotory exercise.
+Quickly rename all the Latinobarometro variables from Latinobarometer you have tabulated in the last labotory exercise.
 Use intuitive names and abbreviations.
 Stata is case sensitive, so "ideology", "Ideology" or "IDEOLOGY" are dinstiguished from each other.
-If you are going to use 2 words in the variable name (e.g. "ideology" "recode") separate them with underscore ("_", as in "ideology_recoded") or initiate the second (or even third) word with capital letter ("ideologyRecoded").
+If you are going to use 2 words in the variable name (e.g. "ideology" "recode") separate them with underscore ("\_", as in "ideology_recoded") or initiate the second (or even third) word with capital letter ("ideologyRecoded").

 ## Labeling variables

-One great virtue of the Latinobarometer dataset is that it comes completely labeled.
-By label we mean that the variable has a name and a description, the same that you see at the variable windown, and that appears on tables or when you use commands like describe or codebook.
+One virtue of the Latinobarometer dataset is that it comes completely labeled.
+By label we mean that the variable has a name and a human-readable description, the same that you see at the variable windown, and that appears on tables or when you use commands like describe or codebook.

 On the other hand the California Department of Education (API) dataset has no label at all.
 Go back to this dataset.